Tram-One/tram-one/README.md

 ### `app.addRoute(path, page)`
 _Reference: [nanorouter](https://github.com/yoshuawuyts/nanorouter)_

-`app.addRoute` will associate a component with a route.
+`app.addRoute` will associate a component with a route.<br>
 `path` should be a matchable route for the application.
-Look up [nanorouter](https://github.com/yoshuawuyts/nanorouter) to see all the possible options here.
+Look up [nanorouter](https://github.com/yoshuawuyts/nanorouter) to see all the possible options here.<br>
 `page` should be a function that takes in a `state` object for the entire app.

 The state passed into `page` will have any path parameters for the route as well.